westonslayton/Economic-Sanctions-Research/README.md

-# Econ Sanctions
+# Economic Sanctions

+## Setup
-1. Clone the repository by copying the SSH link.
+1. Clone the repository by copying the SSH link under the copy button.